quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 QUIC-LB requires common configuration to synchronize understanding of encodings and guarantee explicit consent of the server.

-The load balancer and server MUST agree on a routing algorithm allocation method and the relevant parameters for that algorithm.
+The load balancer and server MUST agree on a routing algorithm and the relevant parameters for that algorithm.

 All algorithm configurations can have a server ID length, nonce length, and key.
 However, for Plaintext CID, the key is not used.
 For Block Cipher CID, the nonce